-Weight Loss & Type 2 Diabetes Prevention
+Weight loss & Type 2 diabetes prevention

-Exercise to Prevent Diabetes
+Exercise to prevent diabetes

-Aside from its obvious weight loss benefits, exercising can also help increase your body’s sensitivity to insulin if you have insulin resistance.6 Daily physical activity may also help lower your glucose levels, cholesterol, and blood pressure.7 “Skeletal muscle [the muscles of movement] is your body’s biggest consumer of blood sugar,” says Timothy Church, MD, MPH, PhD, Professor of Preventive Medicine at Pennington Biomedical Research Center at Louisiana State University.
+“Skeletal muscle [the muscles of movement] is your body’s biggest consumer of blood sugar,” says Timothy Church, MD, MPH, PhD, Professor of Preventive Medicine at Pennington Biomedical Research Center at Louisiana State University.
 “The immediate effect of exercise is to help control blood sugar for 24 to 48 hours post-workout as muscle cells pull glucose from your blood to replenish spent stores.”

 As you continue to exercise regularly, adds Church, your muscle cells become more sensitive to insulin, meaning less insulin is required to usher glucose into those cells.
 In addition, research has found that during exercise, your muscles take glucose out of your blood through a second pathway that does not require insulin.
 And, if that’s still not enough, being active has also proven to improve your mood and energy!

-Ready to get moving?
 Consult your physician first.
 It’s essential to have their approval before you begin an exercise program, but you also need to talk about strategies to prevent low blood sugar, or hypoglycemia, during exercise, especially if you are taking insulin or medications that increase insulin secretion.
 Remember, physical activity burns glucose and lowers blood sugar.
-Most likely, your doctor will suggest an approach that includes monitoring your glucose levels and timing exercise and eating to keep blood sugar levels within a steady range.
+Most likely, your doctor will suggest an approach that includes monitoring your glucose levels and timing your exercise and eating to keep blood sugar levels within a steady range.
 They may also suggest carrying a snack with you during exercise sessions in case you begin to have symptoms of low blood sugar.